codecap/buergerweise.de/README.md

 description: meta description for SEO
 ```

-Use gulp if you need in `gulpfile.js`: `All gulp tasks are this file`
+Use gulp if you need in `gulpfile.js`: `All gulp tasks are in this file`

 All packages are in `package.json`: